Exact phylodynamic likelihood via structured Markov genealogy processes

 If this is to hold for all $x$ and $\ell$, we must have

-In passing, we note that \cref{eq:FGeq} are central to the original derivation of \citet{Stadler2010}. \Cref{eq:FGfc,eq:FGeq} form a final-value problem that can be solved by elementary means to obtain closed-form expressions for $G(s)$ and $H(s)$. \Cref{corol:obsc_filter} then states that $\lik=\int{F(0,x)\,p_0(x)\,\dd{x}}$.
+In passing, we note that \zcref{eq:FGeq} appear prominently in the very different derivation of \citet{Stadler2010}. \zcref[S]{eq:FGfc,eq:FGeq} form a final-value problem that can be solved by elementary means to obtain closed-form expressions for $G(s)$ and $H(s)$. \zcref[S]{thm:obsc-filter} then states that $\lik=\int{F(0,x)\,p_0(x)\,\dd{x}}$.
 In particular, conditional on $\Xr_0=x$, we have

-\citet[Thm.~3.5]{Stadler2010} derives an expression for this quantity in the special case $x=\ell(0)=1$, which is equivalent up to the factor of $n!$ explained in \cref{rem:ordering}.
+\citet[Thm.~3.5]{Stadler2010} derives an expression for this quantity in the special case $x=\ell(0)=1$, which is equivalent up to the factor of $n!$ explained in \zcref{rem:ordering}.

 The foregoing represents an independent verification of the correctness of the theory in the case of the simple linear birth-death process with constant sampling through time and one bulk-sampling event.
 It should be clear, however, that even within the context of the unstructured, linear, birth-death process, the theory presented here readily accommodates complexities such as time-varying sampling rates, multiple bulk-sampling events at specified or random times, and time-varying birth and death rates.